learningworks/FiftySix24/README.md

-# LearningWorks Template #
+# FiftySix24 #

-HTML site template and Wordpress blank theme template for LearningWorks.
+An HTML site template and Wordpress blank theme template for LearningWorks Ltd based on a 56px column/24px gutter grid layout using Susy grids.

 ## Requirements ##